gini/gini-mobile-android/fastlane/README.md

-  git_user              - the username to use for git authentication git_password          - the password to use for git authentication documentation_title   - the title used on the root index page is_stable_release     - set to "true" if it's a stable release that should be shown by default links_to_projects     - (optional) a json array of projects that are linked to in the documentation, for example: [{"project_id": "capture-sdk", "module_id": "sdk"}] dry_run               - (optional) executes without permanent side effects
+  git_user              - the username to use for git authentication git_password          - the password to use for git authentication documentation_title   - the title used on the root index page links_to_projects     - (optional) a json array of projects that are linked to in the documentation, for example: [{"project_id": "capture-sdk", "module_id": "sdk"}] dry_run               - (optional) executes without permanent side effects